-Instance of Model Element XMI Representation

-A Package XMIObjectElement.
-It may contain XMIObjectElements representing

-other Packages or Classes.

-A Class XMIObjectElement

-A Property, type is a PrimitiveType or Enumeration Choice of:

-1. XMIValueAttribute

-2. Nested XMIValueElement

-The value of an Enumeration is its name.

-When the value of a Property is null, it is serialized as

-XMIValueElement with attribute nil='true'.

-When the Property is multi-valued, it is serialized as multiple nested

-XMIValueElements.

-A Property, type is not a PrimitiveType or Choice of:

-Enumeration, 1.
-XMIReferenceAttribute

-isComposite = false 2.
-Nested XMIReferenceElement

-A Property, type is not a PrimitiveType or Nested XMIObjectElement

-Enumeration, -

-isComposite = true
+Instance of Model Element XMI Representation A Property, type is a PrimitiveType or Enumeration Choice of: 1.
+XMIValueAttribute 2.
+Nested XMIValueElement Issue 15687: refer to EnumerationLiteral instead of Enumeration The value of an EnumerationLiteral is its name.
+Issue 15688: clarify condition for use of nil When the value of a Property is null (i.e. empty), it is serialized as XMIValueElement with attribute xsi:nil='true' if tag org.omg.xmi.includeNils = true.
+Otherwise it should be serialized as an empty element.
+When the Property is multi-valued, it is serialized as multiple nested XMIValueElements.
+A Property, type is not a PrimitiveType or Enumeration, isComposite = false Choice of: 1.
+XMIReferenceAttribute 2.
+Nested XMIReferenceElement A Property, type is not a PrimitiveType or Enumeration, isComposite = true Nested XMIObjectElement